adlnet/xAPI-Spec/xAPI.md

 	<td>Set by LRS</td></tr>
 	<tr><td><a href="#authority">authority</a></td><td>Object</td>
 	<td>Agent or Group who is asserting this Statement is true.
 Verified by the LRS based on
-	authentication, and set by LRS if left blank.</td>
+	authentication.
+MUST be set by LRS if not provided.</td>
 	<td>Optional</td></tr>
 	<tr><td><a href="#version">version</a></td><td>Version</td>
 	<td>The Statement’s associated xAPI version, formatted according to <a href="http://semver.org/spec/v1.0.0.html">Semantic Versioning 1.0.0</a>.</td>